canonical/magma-access-gateway-operator/README.md

 Production deployment are highly recommended to be deployed on physical hardware.

+### 1. Install

+**Using DHCP network configuration**

 For testing the deployment, a VM with two DHCP networks attached will do.
-You can use this command to deploy it.
-The interface names will need to be adjusted based on your specific machine.
+Use this command to deploy it:

+> :warning: The interface names will need to be adjusted based on your specific machine.

 ```bash
 juju deploy magma-access-gateway-operator --config sgi=enp0s1 --config s1=enp0s2
 ```

+**Using static network configuration**

 For static network configuration, the easiest method is to use a YAML configuration file: